AE2s/GraphQL/README.md

 A minimalist graphql server using [Graphpack](https://github.com/glennreyes/graphpack)

-This project is used to learn the basics of GraphQL, if you're interested go check this [tutotial](http://blog.soat.fr/2019/02/initiation-a-graphql/)
+This project is used to learn the basics of GraphQL.
+For more information check the related [tutotial](http://blog.soat.fr/2019/02/initiation-a-graphql/)

 ## Run the project with npm: